 Just test it?

 There seems to be a trend among some scientists: just test it and see what happens.
 If you get the results you’re looking for, then the nay-sayers were wrong.
-It doesn’t matter if no one understands why; results trump having an understanding, even if there’s no viable explanation.
+Results trump having an understanding, even if there’s no viable explanation.

 My thoughts: this is very dangerous territory.
 This might be where we are in 2017, but it’s very unsettling.
 Certainly, this is the impetus behind many thousands of drug repurposing investigations, including trigriluzole.